 Since summer was so busy, winter was my time to draw.
 I could never find pieces of paper big enough.
 In those days, the laundry came wrapped in light-brown, crinkly paper.
 One day my mother had an idea.
 She ironed the crinkles out of the paper and gave it to me.
 At last!
 A giant piece of paper!
 It covered the entire kitchen table.
 From then on, laundry day was art day.

 I loved sports as a child, and I still do.
 When I was younger, I played lots of football.
-Now that I live in Santa Barbara on the coast of Southern California, many of the sports I love involve the beach or the ocean.
+When I lived in Santa Barbara on the coast of Southern California, many of the sports I loved involve the beach or the ocean.
 I enjoy sailing, beach volleyball, swimming, and snorkeling; and recently my son, who is an excellent surfer, taught me to surf.
 In the winter, Audrey and I like to camp in the deserts and go snow-shoeing in the mountains.

 I attended college at the University of California at Santa Barbara and did graduate work in art at the California College of Arts and Crafts.
 I met Audrey at Berkeley while I was studying there, and six months later, we were married.
 After our son Bruce was born, Audrey began to write children’s picture books.
 I was illustrating magazines at the time, and it seemed natural for me to illustrate one of her books.
 I illustrated Moonflute, and I enjoyed it so much I have been illustrating children’s picture books ever since.